jbielick/faktory_worker_node/README.md

   // shuts down abruptly
   timeout: 25 * 1000,

   // default: uuid().first(8) the worker id to use in the faktory-server connection
-  // for this process
+  // for this process. must be unique per process
-  wid: 'alpha-worker'
+  wid: 'alpha-worker',

+  // default: [] labels for the faktory worker process to see in the UI
+  labels: [],
 });
 ```